 Access Work or School Option Missing?

-NOTE! – Why do I care about this option?
-Go ahead and check the following post “Manual way of Azure AD/Intune Enrollment.”
+NOTE! – Why do I care about this option? o ahead and check the following post, “Manual way of Azure AD/Intune Enrollment.”

-Lets do the Azure AD device registration (Hybrid Azure AD Join) using group policies as these VMs are Domain Joined devices.
-More details on the AVD/VDI supported scenario – Microsoft Documentation here.
+Let’s do the Azure AD device registration (Hybrid Azure AD Join) using group policies as these VMs are Domain Joined devices. ore details on the AVD/VDI supported scenario – Microsoft Documentation

-This AAD registration with AAD Token group policy setting will help you to register AVD multi session VMs to Azure AD this is also called “Hybrid Azure AD Join.”
-Essentially, this policy lets you configure how domain joined computers become registered as devices.
+With the AAD Token group policy setting, this AAD registration will help you register AVD multi-session VMs to Azure AD.
+This is also called “Hybrid Azure AD Join.”
+This policy lets you configure how domain-joined computers become registered as devices.

-When you enable this setting, domain joined computers automatically and silently get registered as devices with Azure Active Directory.
+When you enable this setting, domain-joined computers automatically and silently register as devices with Azure Active Directory.

 Windows 10 or Windows 11 Multi-Session Intune Enrollment Options

-NOTE! – May be you can use some other automation mechanism via Azure ARM templates or Terraform in the future via Intune Graph API.
+NOTE!
+In the future, you might use some other automation mechanism via Azure ARM templates or Terraform via Intune Graph API.

 If you do not configure this policy setting, MDM will be left alone.
-If you enable this policy setting, MDM Device will attempt to get an AAD token, and if so, will enroll with it using the URL configured in AAD
+If you enable it, the MDM Device will attempt to get an AAD token and, if so, enroll with it using the URL configured in AAD.

-The following are the setting which we can deploy Windows 10 or Windows 11 multi-session VMs to get Intune enrollment.
+The following are how we can deploy Windows 10 or Windows 11 multi-session VMs to get Intune enrollment.

 Intune Company Portal for AVD Windows Multi-User

-NOTE! – I don’t think there will be many use cases to have available application on non persistent multi-session VMs in AVD world.
-Instead we should look for MSIX AppAttach and App Masking for the above mentioned scenario.
+NOTE!
+I don’t think there will be many use cases for having an application available on nonpersistent multi-session VMs in the AVD world.
+Instead, we should look for MSIX AppAttach and App Masking for the above scenario.

-The point is that Intune support statement is not out for multi-user SKU yet.
+The point is that the Intune support statement is not out for multi-user SKUs yet.
 I don’t know whether there will be any support statement about Intune and multi-session with AVD GA.
-I know AVD is GA’d now and Microsoft didn’t announce the support yet.
+I know AVD is GA’d now, and Microsoft hasn’t announced the support yet.

-NOTE! – This device is already assigned to someone in your organization.
+NOTE!
+This device is already assigned to someone in your organization.
 Contact company support about becoming the primary user.
-You can continue to use Company Portal but functionality will be limited.
+You can continue to use the Company Portal, but functionality will be limited.

 Intune Possibilities with Multi-Session

-Core applications should be part of core image or gold(en) image strategy.
-It’s not ideal (I think) to deploy core applications using Intune for non-persistence VMs in AVD world.
+Core applications should be part of the core image or gold(en) image strategy.
+It’s not ideal (I think) to deploy core applications using Intune for non-persistence VMs in the AVD world.

 Scenario #1 – Required Assignment to Devices